FabricMC/fabric-docs/develop/items/custom-fuel.md

 Unless you're making an overpowered fuel source, you should consider:

-- How long your fuel item will burn for.
+- How long your fuel item will burn for?
 - Is it early-game or endgame accessible?

 ## Creating the Item {#creating-the-item}